LED TVs come in two main varieties: back-lit and edge-lit. Generally, back-lit TVs produce the best picture but use more

-In the early days of LED televisions, it was only back-lit TVs which had local dimming technology.
+In the early days of LED televisions, it was only back-lit TVs that had local dimming technology.

 It made more sense here, as individual blocks could isolate parts of the screen more easily.

 As the technique became known for improving the picture quality, it was introduced into edge-lit televisions too.

 The problem is that local dimming just doesn’t work that well on edge-lit screens.

 As you don’t have blocks of light behind the screen, you can only alter the light from the sides.
 This limits the effect because there is less control across the whole screen.

 So, even if you can find one, I wouldn’t buy an edge-lit LED TV on the strength of its local dimming.

 There are advantages of edge-lit screens – but local dimming isn’t one of them.